 Troubleshooting Autopilot OOBE issues

-If the expected Autopilot behavior does not occur during the OOBE, it's useful to see whether the device received an Autopilot profile and what settings that profile contained.
+When OOBE includes unexpected Autopilot behavior, it's useful to check if the device received an Autopilot profile.
+If so, check the settings that the profile contained.
 Depending on the Windows 10 release, there are different mechanisms available to do that.

 Windows 10 version 1803 and above

-To see details related to the Autopilot profile settings and OOBE flow, Windows 10 version 1803 and above adds event log entries.
-These can be viewed using Event Viewer.
+Windows 10 version 1803 and above adds event log entries.
+You can use the log entries to see details related to the Autopilot profile settings and OOBE flow.
+These entries can be viewed using Event Viewer.
 Review the information at Application and Services Logs –> Microsoft –> Windows –> Provisioning-Diagnostics-Provider –> Autopilot for versions before 1903.
 For version 1903 and later, see Application and Services Logs –> Microsoft –> Windows –> ModernDeployment-Diagnostics-Provider –> Autopilot.
 The following events may be recorded, depending on the scenario and profile configuration: